Fraud and Financial Crime Management

-What if you’ve been given the wrong numbers - how would you know?
 Jack Gianella and Julien Laurent are discussing the new initiative ‘Confirmation of Payee’ and how this will confirm you’re paying the right person.
 They’ll also discuss how this is only the start, with new technology in place there are more ways than ever to protect your payments from fraud.

 Rich Williams: We start with a short story based on real events about an individual who gave their solicitor the wrong sort code in order to claim inheritance.

 Hundreds of thousands of pounds went to the wrong person, who then refused to give the money back.
 A year later, thanks to costly legal fees and countless hours of toil, they did manage to recoup the money.

 But guess what, this doesn’t always happen, and the same thing can affect business payments too.

 Hello, I’m Rich Williams, host of the Payments Podcast, and today I’m welcoming back fraud specialists at Bottomline; Jack Gianella and Julien Laurent and asking them about the importance of ensuring that you know who you pay.

 We’ll also be discussing the impact that the confirmation of pay initiative is set to make to the market as it encourages innovation as well as attempting to eliminate APP fraud.